April Carcone

 2025 Publications

-Towner E, Dailey R, Idalski Carcone A, Crittenden B, Apatira S, Young K, Harris D, Vaquera A, Salazar R, Jordan P, Thompson H, Langford A, Opara I, Ellis D, Levy P. (in press).
+Towner E, Dailey R, Idalski Carcone A, Crittenden B, Apatira S, Young K, Harris D, Vaquera A, Salazar R, Jordan P, Thompson H, Langford A, Opara I, Ellis D, Levy P. (2025).
 Building Community Research Capacity to Address Cardiovascular Health Disparities.
 American Journal of Public Health.

 2024 Publications